Billionaire banking heir Matthew Mellon dies at 54

 Mellon comes from the Mellon and Drexel families of Bank of New York Mellon and Drexel Burnham Lambert.

-According to Mellon's Linked In account, he attended the Wharton School and later worked in fashion and finance, most recently gaining attention with investments in the digital currency payments network company Ripple Labs.
+According to Mellon's Linked In account and documents of the Securities and Exchange Commission, he attended the Wharton School and later worked in fashion, telecommunications and finance, most recently as an adviser for the digital currency company Ripple Labs.

+Mellon also served for a time as the chairman of the finance committee of the Republican Party in New York.